Easy access. Best whitewater section of Popple. 27% of length is 14 rocky rapids(II) with two falls (III) over ledges. Trip 1.5-2.5 hrs (avg 1.9)

 At 1/3 mile in length this is the longest rapids on this stretch.
 Many guide maps have the wrong location of this rapids.
 It is not where the DNR “nine-day” campsite is.
 Historically (from logging era), the original name for this rapids was changed from Long Rapids to Nine-Day Rapids when it took Anunson's crew 9 days to clear a log jam at the foot of this complex set of rapids.
 At flows under 300 CFS, to avoid hanging up on the rocky shallows, stay to the outside (river-right) as the river widens and turns abruptly left.

-The name refers to the large pool of Stillwater just after the big boulder on the right shore.
+The name refers to the large pool just after the big boulder on the right shore.
 The angular rock (looks like a turtle to some) in the pool at the end of this rapids marks the start of the run towards Big Bull Falls.

 This short, simple rapids, followed by a brief stretch of gently flowing flatwater is a disarming leadup to the urgency ahead.
 In early spring runs, from here to Big Bull Falls may be lined with high ice shelves that constrict or block passage (even if the upriver runs were clear of ice).
 Get a good view downriver before swift water begins again.
 If ice shelving looks too dangerous takeout, engage reverse and look for a usable spot to get out on river-right.
 The drag through the woods around the falls is adventuresome but doable.